CostaliyA/Flow-OPD/README.md

 ## 📊 Evaluation

-This section describes how to evaluate your trained LoRA model on **T2I-CompBench**.
+This section describes how to evaluate your trained LoRA model on **T2I-CompBench**, based on the evaluation pipeline from [STAGE](https://github.com/krennic999/STAGE).

 ### 1. Generate Images